rsdoiel/antenna/about.md

 ---
 title: antenna
+abstract: |-
-abstract: "Antenna is a proof of concept demonstration of a personal news aggregation.
+  Antenna is a proof of concept demonstration of a personal news aggregation.
 Antenna is a Link Blog.
   It is built using [antennaApp](https://github.com/rsdoiel/antennaApp), [SQLite3](https://sqlite.org),
-and either Bash or PowerShell."
+  and either Bash or PowerShell.
 authors:
   - family_name: Doiel
     given_name: R. S.